 One by one, his weird antics increased.
 First, he ditched regular togas and began to wear feminine dresses like silken gowns.
 In his absolute madness, he declared himself a living god and had a bridge built between his palace and the temple of Jupiter, so that he could make regular consultations with the deity.

 He even tried to appoint his horse Incitatus as a consul to the Senate.
 Whoever voiced their objections against this lunacy had to face dire consequences.
 He was clinical in finishing off his rivals and even forced parents to witness the execution of their own children.
 Rome had had enough.
 On January 24, 41 AD, he was assassinated by a group of guardsmen who stabbed him to death.

 1. Genghis Khan

 In fact, evidence shows that during the period of his conquest in mainland China, the native Chinese population declined by millions.
-Modern historians also claim that he may have devastated around three-fourth of the contemporary Iran’s population during the Mongol’s war with Khwarezmid Empire.
-In fact, the Mongol expansion spree might actually have plummeted the entire world’s population by about 11 percent.
+Modern historians also claim that he may have devastated around three-quarters of contemporary Iran’s population during the war between the Mongols and the Khwarezmid Empire.
+In fact, the Mongol expansion might actually have reduced the world population by about 11 percent.